Thinking about becoming a Nuclear Surface Warfare Officer (SWO-Nuclear) for Fiscal Year 2025?

 What Do Nuclear Surface Warfare Officers Do?

-- Managing naval weapons and defensive systems, including vertical launch systems
+- Managing advanced weapons, including vertical launch systems

 Nuclear Surface Warfare Officer Training